Key Takeaways

 Subsequent Remeasurement

-When the index changes and this affects future lease payments, the lease liability must be remeasured using:
+When the contractual rent review takes effect and the payment amount changes, the lease liability must be remeasured using:

 - The revised lease payments (based on the new index value)